 In order to maintain consistency at the highest levels of officiating within Section 1, the policies and procedures below define requirements for all Section 1 upgrades to the National Referee level as well as for upgrade to National Referee Assessor.
 Current policies as well as the current list of National Assessors in Section 1 may be found through the links below:

-- Section 1 National Assessors List — Updated 1 May 2022
+- Section 1 National Assessors List — updated weekly

 - Application for Referee Assessor Certification